owkin/FLamby/flamby/datasets/fed_lidc_idri/README.md

 in each local center before being uploaded to the central repository.

 ## Dataset description
+The table below provides summary information on the dataset.
+Please refer to the [original article](https://doi.org/10.1118/1.3528204) for a more in-depth presentation of the dataset.

 |                   | Dataset description |
 | ----------------- | -----------------------------------------------|